-- Date and reasons for discontinuation of oral cladribine and fingolimod treatments, when relevant. - DMT: generic or trade name, dose, as well as the starting and discontinuation dates, with reasons for start/ discontinuation. - Concomitant medications, including immunosuppressive / immunomodulatory agents (other than DMTs) such as corticosteroid treatment. - Date of death, if applicable.
+- DMT: generic or trade name, as well as the starting and treatment discontinuation dates. - Concomitant medications, including immunosuppressive / immunomodulatory agents (other than DMTs) such as corticosteroid treatment. - Date of death, if applicable.

 9.3.2 Outcome Variables

 The study-specific data will be registered for each of the following events: